TactigonTeam/Intermediate-Codes/Cube/readme.md

 On Tactigon board side project has been developed with Arduino IDE v.1.8.9 configured with support for Tactigon board.
 Refer to this link for Arduino API: https://www.thetactigon.com/arduino/doxygen/index.html

-On Smartphone side project has been developed with Processing v.3.5.3 with support for Android mode Tested on Android 8 running on Smartphone with Bluetooth version 4.1 – 5.0
+On Smartphone side project has been developed with Processing v.3.5.3 with support for Android mode.
+Tested on Android 8 running on Smartphone with Bluetooth version 4.1 – 5.0

 ## Testing and use

-On Tactigon board side: just upload sketch and run it
+On Tactigon board side: just upload sketch and run it.

 On Smartphone side:
 - enable Bluetooth